albinger/TeensySynth/README.md

 * CC messages will post MIDI updates to the display
 * Playing note name is displayed on the 4th row of the display

+## To Do:
+* all of the arrays are in place to do patch saves/swaps
+* once patch saves are working I intend to make them sysex requests for an external device to update